kevinbai0/tscgen/README.md

 1) Standalone project to be published as a package (other projects consume this package).
 2) As a subfolder inside of a single-project directory

-See the [Project Setup Guide](.) for more information about using the tool for each specific use case.
 For the Getting Started Guide, we'll assume that you're creating a standalone project.

 ### Creating your project